-There’s nothing worse than seeing your blog traffic take a nosedive.
+There’s nothing worse than seeing your blog traffic drop.
 It’s frustrating, and we wonder if it’s a permanent thing.
 But before you panic and start thinking about a new blog niche, spend some time looking at your blog analytics.

 The first thing you need to do is determine what kind of drop it is.
 Is it a slow decline?
 A sharp decline?
 Is it bouncing around a bit?

 If it’s a sharp decline and you’ve recently done some back end work on your site, it’s possible that your Google Analytics tracking code was deleted or changed.

 This happened to me when I changed themes and forgot to put my tracking code in the new theme.

 If someone else worked on your site, ask them to review your Analytics code to ensure that it’s correct.

 Are you filtering data?
 We learned how to filter data in Google Analytics when we excluded our own IP address.

 Make sure you aren’t using a view that filters out visits (other than your own visits).